 The drive between Queenstown up to Aoraki Mount Cook was one of my favourites in the entire South Island of New Zealand!
 The three-and-a-half-hour drive passes quickly with many scenic roads like Lindis Pass and Mount Cook Road which rides on the edge of Lake Pukaki.

 This isn’t exactly a stop but the roads are so beautiful I thought it deserved a header of its own.

-*Pro-tip: Along the way you’ll drive by a small town named Twizel — if you’re running low on petrol or groceries, get them there before driving down Mount Cook Road towards Mount Cook.
+*Pro-tip: Along the way, you’ll drive by a small town named Twizel — if you’re running low on petrol or groceries, stock up here before driving down Mount Cook Road towards Mount Cook.

 Lake Pukaki has two great lookout points.
 The first is a slight detour, but it’s where you’ll find a small salmon store on the southern edge of Lake Pukaki — Mount Cook Alpine Salmon.
 They sell the freshest catch of the day at reasonable prices, but of course the sashimi is what most people come for.